Reign of Cleopatra: Relationship with Julius Caesar

 Cleopatra's alleged child with Caesar was born 23 June 47 BC, as preserved on a stele at the Serapeion in Memphis.
 In the stele, he was named "Pharaoh Caesar", but the Alexandrians preferred the patronymic Caesarion.
 Perhaps owing to his still childless marriage with Calpurnia, Caesar remained silent about Caesarion.
 There is conflicting evidence that he publicly denied fathering him, but privately accepted him as his son.
 Cleopatra, on the other hand, made repeated official declarations about Caesarion's parentage, with Caesar as the father.
 She also built a Caesareum temple near the harbor of Alexandria dedicated to his worship.

-Cleopatra and her nominal joint ruler Ptolemy XIV visited Rome sometime around autumn of 46 BC, possibly with Caesarion.
+Cleopatra and her nominal joint ruler Ptolemy XIV visited Rome sometime around the autumn of 46 BC, possibly with Caesarion.
 They were given lodging in Caesar's Villa within the Horti Caesaris.
-Like he did with their father Ptolemy XII, Julius Caesar awarded both Cleopatra and Ptolemy XIV with the legal status of 'friend and ally of the Roman people' (socius et amicus populi Romani), in effect client rulers loyal to Rome.
+As he did with their father Ptolemy XII, Julius Caesar awarded both Cleopatra and Ptolemy XIV with the legal status of 'friend and ally of the Roman people' (socius et amicus populi Romani), in effect client rulers loyal to Rome.
 Cleopatra's distinguished visitors at Caesar's villa across the Tiber included the senator Cicero.
 He was not flattered by her and found her to be arrogant, especially after one of her advisers failed to provide him with requested books from the Library of Alexandria.
 Sosigenes of Alexandria, one of the members of Cleopatra's court, aided Caesar in the calculations for the new Julian Calendar, put into effect on 1 January 45 BC.
 The Temple of Venus Genetrix, established in the Forum of Caesar on 25 September 46 BC, contained a golden statue of Cleopatra (which still stood there during the 3rd century AD), associating the mother of Caesar's child directly with the goddess Venus, mother of the Romans.
 The statue also subtly linked the Egyptian goddess Isis with the Roman religion.
 Caesar may have had plans to build a temple to Isis in Rome, as was voted by the Senate a year after his death.

 Fletcher asserts that it is unclear if Cleopatra consistently stayed in Rome until 44 BC or briefly returned to Egypt after Caesar traveled to Roman Spain in November 46 BC to wage war against the sons of Pompey.
 Since Cleopatra was also present in the city in 44 BC during Caesar's assassination, it is unclear if this represented a single, two-year-long trip to Rome or two separate visits.
 The latter is more likely according to Roller.
 Cleopatra's presence in Rome most likely had an effect on the events at the Lupercalia festival a month before Caesar's assassination.
 Mark Antony attempted to place a royal diadem on Caesar's head, which he refused.
 This was most likely a staged performance, perhaps to gauge the Roman public's mood about accepting Hellenistic-style kingship.
 Cicero, who was present at the festival, mockingly asked where the diadem came from, an obvious reference to the Ptolemaic queen whom he abhorred.